Form: A succulent shrub.

 after being browsed.

-branches fallen on the ground may take root.
+on the ground may take root.

 Wildlife: The flowers attract bees.
-The leaves may attract browsing animals
+The leaves may attract browsing animals,

-and are a favorite of tortoises.
+including elephants, cattle, and javelina.
+They are a favorite of tortoises.

 Toxic / Danger: No.